BEFORE, THE HERE & AFTER

 The projection is primarily autonomous, the forms are born from a set of conditions set to create their own life cycle.

-Their behavior is cyclical, they mimic the ghost nets.
+Their behaviour is cyclical, they mimic the ghost nets.
 They linger in this space, they have life and death, they too could last for hundreds of years.

 Before, The Here & After was commissioned by 18 Hours for Bexhill After Dark